 Students with concerns regarding their residence hall living/learning experience should first contact their RA or AD for a solution or remedy to their concerns.
-If the RA or AD is unable to assist them, students should contact their hall RD.
-If the RD is unable to assist with their concerns, students are encouraged to contact the Assistant Dean for Residence Education, the Assistant Director of Residence Life, or the Residential Services Coordinator for help and assistance.
+If the RA or AD is unable to assist them, students should contact their hall AC.
+If the AC is unable to assist with their concerns, students are encouraged to contact the Director Residence Education, or the Residential Services Coordinator for help and assistance.

 Guests and Visitors

 As hall communities are intentionally developed and space is very limited, hall-to-hall changes are very, very rarely processed during the academic year.
-In extraordinary situations (i.e. medical/ADA accommodations, injury, etc.), students may appeal this policy and submit a written request of appeal to their Resident Director or the Assistant Dean for Residence Life Education.
+In extraordinary situations (i.e. medical/ADA accommodations, injury, etc.), students may appeal this policy and submit a written request of appeal to their Area Coordinator or the Director for Residence Life Education.

 Abilene Christian University reserves the right to relocate students to a different room or hall assignment as needed.
-Room and/or hall relocation changes may be made by the RD, senior Residence Life staff, the Director of Judicial Affairs, the Associate Vice-President for Student Life, or the Vice President for Student Life and Dean of Students.
+Room and/or hall relocation changes may be made by the AC, senior Residence Life staff, the Dean of Students, the Associate Vice-President for Student Life, or the Vice President for Student Life and Dean of Students.